nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 When instructed to exit data mode, the SLM application returns the AT command response ``OK``.

+If the current sending function fails, the SLM application exits data mode and returns the AT command response ``ERROR``.

 The SLM application also exits data mode automatically in the following scenarios:

 * The TCP server is stopped.